sketchplatform/sketchplatform.github.io/previousworks.md

 - **[stuckonfish.com](http://www.stuckonfish.com)** - An ecommerce website made using wordpress.
 Currently, the website is not being used by the client.
 It was a great lesson for purchasing adwords, implementing google analytics, and building an online store.

-- **[sketchplatform.com](http://www.sketchplatform.com)** - My personal website created with the intent for sharing innovation and design.
-It was practice to create a completely full stack application with encrypted login & password, upload & download, and lastly a database for storage.
-Honestly, this was an art gallery that is no longer active.
+- **[sketchplatform.com](http://www.sketchplatform.com)** - My personal website that is no longer active.
+It was created with the intent for sharing innovation and design.
+This was practice to create a completely full stack application with encrypted login & password, upload & download, and parallax scrolling.

 - **[vincentyl.com](http://www.vincentyl.com/)** - A central hub that is use to showcase my portfolio (you're currently on it!).